Asteraceae

-Most species of Asteraceae are annual, biennial, or perennial herbaceous plants, but there are also shrubs, vines, and trees.
+Most species of Asteraceae are herbaceous plants, and may be annual, biennial, or perennial, but there are also shrubs, vines, and trees.
 The family has a widespread distribution, from subpolar to tropical regions, in a wide variety of habitats.
 Most occur in hot desert and cold or hot semi-desert climates, and they are found on every continent but Antarctica.
-The primary common characteristic is the existence of sometimes hundreds of tiny individual florets which are held together by protective involucres in flower heads, or more technically, capitula.
+Their common primary characteristic is compound flower heads, technically known as capitula, consisting of sometimes hundreds of tiny individual florets enclosed by a whorl of protective involucral bracts.

 The oldest known fossils are pollen grains from the Late Cretaceous (Campanian to Maastrichtian) of Antarctica, dated to c.
 76–66 million years ago (mya).
 It is estimated that the crown group of Asteraceae evolved at least 85.9 mya (Late Cretaceous, Santonian) with a stem node age of 88–89 mya (Late Cretaceous, Coniacian).

 Asteraceae is an economically important family, providing food staples, garden plants, and herbal medicines.
-Species outside of their native ranges can be considered weedy or invasive.
+Species outside of their native ranges can become weedy or invasive.

 Description

 Members of the Asteraceae are mostly herbaceous plants, but some shrubs, vines, and trees (such as Lachanodes arborea) do exist.
 Asteraceae species are generally easy to distinguish from other plants because of their unique inflorescence and other shared characteristics, such as the joined anthers of the stamens.
-However, determining genera and species of some groups such as Hieracium is notoriously difficult (see "damned yellow composite" for example).
+Nonetheless, determining genera and species of some groups, such as Hieracium, is notoriously difficult (see "damned yellow composite" for example).

 Roots

 Members of the family Asteraceae generally produce taproots, but sometimes they possess fibrous root systems.
 Some species have underground stems in the form of caudices or rhizomes.
-These can be fleshy or woody depending on the species.
+These can be fleshy or woody, depending on the species.

 Stems

-Stems are herbaceous, aerial, branched, and cylindrical with glandular hairs, generally erect, but can be prostrate to ascending.
-The stems can contain secretory canals with resin, or latex which is particularly common among the Cichorioideae.
+The stems are herbaceous, aerial, branched, and cylindrical with glandular hairs, usually erect, but can be prostrate to ascending.
+The stems can contain secretory canals with resin, or latex, which is particularly common among the Cichorioideae.

 Leaves

 Leaves can be alternate, opposite, or whorled.
 They may be simple, but are often deeply lobed or otherwise incised, often conduplicate or revolute.
 The margins also can be entire or toothed.
-Resin or latex also can be present in the leaves.
+Resin or latex can also be present in the leaves.

 Inflorescences

 Nearly all Asteraceae bear their flowers in dense flower heads called capitula.
 They are surrounded by involucral bracts, and when viewed from a distance, each capitulum may appear to be a single flower.
 Enlarged outer (peripheral) flowers in the capitulum may resemble petals, and the involucral bracts may look like a calyx.
+Notable exceptions include Hecastocleis shockleyi (the only species in the subfamily Hecastocleidoideae) and the species of the genus Corymbium (the only genus in the subfamily Corymbioideae), which have one-flowered bisexual capitulas, Gundelia with one-flowered unisexual capitulas, and Gymnarrhena micrantha with one-flowered female capitulas and few flowered male capitulas.